Greenhouses

 Greenhouse heater Active heating $100 – $600 (per unit) Electric or propane, sized by sq ft

-These additions may increase your cost of greenhouse operation, but they make winter growing viable even in northern zones.
+These additions may increase your cost of greenhouse operation, but they make it possible for you to grow plants, herbs, flowers, and more during winter, even in northern zones.

 Common Winterization Upgrades